 When defining what place-based or territorially sensitive policies are, one crucial dimension is often missing.
 That dimension is 'external' knowledge about the characteristics and experiences of other localities.
 Thus, designing and implementing place-based policies must not solely rely on knowledge of the very particular characteristics of a specific locality, but must also integrate knowledge and experience drawn from other examples of good practice from other localities.
 This approach was emphasized in our suburban case study.
 The integration of 'external' experience and knowledge is part of a well-informed territorial policy process.
-To ensure a well-informed territorial policy process.
+To ensure a well-informed territorial policy process, elements such as extroversion, sharing, networking and connectivity must be present in all stages of the policy process.
 This includes, not only, at the design stage but just as much the monitoring, evaluation and, eventually through lessons learned from various localities, the redesign stages.

-"We always try to find interestina and new ideas about vocational education and training programmes, to see if what we have in our minds has been implemented somewhere else and how it has been done.
+"We always try to find interesting and new ideas about vocational education and training programmes, to see if what we have in our minds has been implemented somewhere else and how it has been done.
 Nevertheless, we always design by having local needs in mind.
 What is missing at the local level?
 At the same time, we try to get information from outside, to gain new ideas that we can transfer here in order to cover local needs".
 (Pallini, Public actor)